Professor/Researcher/Consultant/Speaker

 - Annual Reviews, an Annual Blunder?

-Below is a selection of Academic papers Rob has
+Below is a selection of Academic papers Rob has authored/co-authored

 - Athletic Identity and Discretionary Effort at Work (examination of athlete motivation and mental framework spillover into the workplace) Organization Management Journal